Daohugoupterus: Discovery and naming

 Through field work by Zhou Zhonghe and Li Yan, the Institute of Vertebrate Paleontology and Paleoanthropology at Beijing acquired a pterosaur specimen found at the village of Daohugou near Linglongta.
 It was prepared by Li Yutong.
 The specimen is catalogued as IVPP V12537.
-It is a partial skeleton with soft tissue impressions, compressed on a plate and counterplate.
+This holotype is a partial skeleton with soft tissue impressions, compressed on a plate and counterplate.
 This specimen includes part of the torso and pectoral girdle, the left humerus (upper arm bone), both coracoids, right scapula, the sternal plate, neck vertebrae, back vertebrae, ribs, and the posterior part of the skull and lower jaws.

 Daohugoupterus was named and described in 2015 by Cheng Xin, Wang Xiaolin, Jiang Shunxing and Alexander Wilhelm Armin Kellner.
 The type and only known species is Daohugoupterus delicatus.
 The generic name combines a reference to Daohugou with a Latinised Greek πτερόν, pteron, "wing".
 The specific name means "delicate" in Latin, in reference to the gracile build.